pdevharshthakur/flight-ticketing-system/DEMO.md

 Notes:
 - Bookings are stored under the demo user: `test@example.com`.
 - Seats and reference are generated for demonstration.
+- The seed data includes 50 flights across 10 December dates (Dec 1, 5, 8, 12, 15, 18, 22, 25, 28, 31).
+- Each date has 5 flights with different routes, airlines, and times.
+- Popular routes like DEL→BOM appear multiple times with different airlines and departure times.

 ## 5) Verify in My Trips